chingu-voyages/v44-tier2-team-18/README.md

 1. Create a new branch for your work.
 Use 4 basic types of branches: bug, feature, refactor, and style to start with your branch's name.
 For example: `git checkout -b 'feature/welcome-page'`

-- Don't forget to update your branch before pushing any changes `git pull origin <branch name>` (branch name should be "dev" or "master" depending on your necessaries)
+- Don't forget to update your branch before pushing any changes `git pull origin <branch name>` (branch name should be "development" or "master" depending on your necessaries)

 2. `git init` (only for the first time of this project)